Cigarettes After Sex: History

-Cigarettes After Sex was formed in El Paso, Texas, in 2008.
+Cigarettes After Sex was formed in El Paso, Texas, by Greg Gonzalez in 2008.
 Gonzalez recorded the first EP, I., in a four-story stairway at his alma mater, University of Texas at El Paso, calling the experience "basically an accident; kind of an experiment".

+According to Gonzalez, he had a "friendship with certain benefits" with a woman who smoked after they were together, and one night the name popped into his head.
+Mitali Shah of Harper's Bazaar India considers the name "extremely catchy", while Sarah Kidd writing for Ambient Light Blog calls it "the name that you just can't forget".

 Gonzalez relocated to Brooklyn, New York, where the band's single "Affection" was recorded and released in 2015 along with a cover of REO Speedwagon's "Keep On Loving You".

 Through music recommendations, Cigarettes After Sex became popular on YouTube, leading to live performances across Europe, Asia, and the United States.
 The band then released their self-titled debut studio album on June 9, 2017.

+"Apocalypse" was released as the second single from their debut album Cigarettes After Sex on March 21, 2017.
+It was written and produced by vocalist Greg Gonzalez.
+It did not chart internationally until 2022, following its use in TikTok trends.
+The song, as of August 25, 2025, has amassed over 2 billion streams on Spotify.

 In August 2019 the band announced their second studio album, titled Cry, along with the single "Heavenly".
 The album was released on October 25, 2019.

-A new song, titled "Pistol", was released in November 2022.
+The band released the single "You're All I Want" in 2020 and, two years later, released a single titled "Pistol", in November 2022.

+In July 2023, the band released a pair of singles, "Bubblegum" and "Stop Waiting".
+In December 2023, the band released a cover of Radiohead's song "Motion Picture Soundtrack".

+On February 28, 2024, the band announced their third studio album X's.
+On the same day, they also announced that they would embark on the X's World Tour in support of the album, taking place throughout 2024 and 2025, and released its lead single "Tejano Blue", in which Gonzalez stated was inspired by his years growing up in his hometown.
+To further the album's promotion, "Dark Vacay" was released on April 16, 2024, as the album's second single, with "Baby Blue Movie" following it on June 4, 2024.
+X's was released on July 12, 2024, to favorable reception.